westonstearns/courses-googlevis-weston/chapter1.md

 test_object("development",
             undefined_msg = "Seems like you made a mistake when merging the data frames.
 Have a look at the hint if you need any help.", incorrect_msg = "Seems like you made a mistake when merging the data frames.
-Have a look at the hint if you need any help.")
+Have a look at the hint if you need any help.") test_object("development_final",
+            undefined_msg = "Did you assign 'development_final'",
+            incorrect_msg = "Do not forget to take a subset from `development`, excluding all data beyond 2008.
+Type #`?subset` in the console for more help.")

 #if (! (names(gdp)[3] == "GDP")){
 #  DM.result = list(FALSE,"Seems like you changed the code to rename the column values of `gdp`.")